 Mulled Cranberry is available at Bent Ladder’s tasting room and will soon be available at select area bars and restaurants.

-Albany, New York’s Nine Pine Cider launched its seasonal Cranberry Cider on November 2 with a bottle release party at its Tasting Room.
-Available on tap and in 650ml bottles, this scarlet-hued autumnal treat is made with a co-fermented blend of New York apples with cranberries sourced from a bog in the Adirondack hills.
+Albany, New York’s Nine Pine Cider launches its seasonal Cranberry Cider every year in November.
+Available on tap and in 750ml bottles, this scarlet-hued autumnal treat is made with a co-fermented blend of New York apples with cranberries sourced from a bog in the Adirondack hills.
 At 6.5% ABV, it’s chill enough to share with a few family members around the Thanksgiving table — or keep it all for yourself and enjoy with some New York State goat cheese.

 Portland Cider Co.‘s seasonal release Crangerine, is part of the cidery’s Small Batch Series, and is ready to go for the holiday season.
 This medium-sweet crimson cider hits tart and juicy, with the fresh combo of Oregon-grown cranberries and tangerines.